JuliaDynamics/TransitionsInTimeseries.jl/docs/src/tutorial.md

 Computing transition indicators consists of the following steps:

 1. Doing any pre-processing of raw data first such as detrending (_not part of TransitionIndicators.jl_).
 This yields the **input timeseries**.
-1. Estimating the timeseries of an indicator by sliding a window over the input timeseries.
+2. Estimating the timeseries of an indicator by sliding a window over the input timeseries.
-2. Computing the changes of the indicator by sliding a window over its timeseries.
+3. Computing the changes of the indicator by sliding a window over its timeseries.
-3. Generating many surrogates that preserve important statistical properties of the original timeseries.
+4. Generating many surrogates that preserve important statistical properties of the original timeseries.
-4. Performing step 2 and 3 for the surrogate timeseries.
+5. Performing step 2 and 3 for the surrogate timeseries.
-5. Checking whether the indicator change timeseries of the real timeseries shows a significant feature (trend or jump or anything else) when compared to the surrogate data.
+6. Checking whether the indicator change timeseries of the real timeseries shows a significant feature (trend, jump or anything else) when compared to the surrogate data.

 These steps are illustrated one by one in the tutorial below, and then summarized in the convenient API that TransitionIndicators.jl exports.